wallabag/wallabag/en/user/faq.md

 ## Why has SQLite support been dropped?

-Since June 2017 [SQLite support has been dropped](https://github.com/wallabag/wallabag/pull/3171) and MySQL is the default database now.
-SQLite Support has been dropped because it's awful for database migrations.
+Since June 2017, [SQLite support has been dropped](https://github.com/wallabag/wallabag/pull/3171) and MySQL is the default database now.
+SQLite support has been dropped because it's awful for database migrations.
 It's just you'll have to do migrations the hard way and lose data each time.

-For development purposes sqlite is still fine though-
+For development purposes, SQLite is still fine though.